syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/filtering.md

 # Filtering

-Filtering allows you to view specific or related records based on filter criteria.
+Filtering allows to view specific or related records based on filter criteria.
 This can be done in the Gantt control by using the filter menu support and toolbar search support.
 To enable filtering in the Gantt control, set the [`AllowFiltering`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.Gantt.Gantt~AllowFiltering.html) to `true`.
 Menu filtering support can be configured using the [`FilterSettings`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.Gantt.Gantt~FilterSettings.html) property and toolbar searching can be configured using the [`SearchSettings`](https://help.syncfusion.com/cr/cref_files/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.Gantt.Gantt~SearchSettings.html) property.

 ## Menu filtering